3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/Installing_C_compiler.md

 ## Ubuntu
 The GCC compiler should be installed on Ubuntu by default.
 You can use the command `g++ -v` to check it.

+If you can't find the compiler for any reason, you can follow the instructions on this website http://gcc.gnu.org/install/ to install GCC back.